TheMysteriousStranger90/FileConversionLibrary/README.md

 ### **Stream API**

-Perfect for web applications, cloud services, and scenarios where you work with streams:
+For web applications, cloud services, and scenarios where you work with streams:

 ```csharp
 var fileConverter = new FileConverter();